From $52K to $78K in 16 Weeks: How Building Team Systems Early Prevented Coordination Crisis

 Each person shares three things:

-Round-robin format.
-No problem-solving in standup (save for after).
-No updates that don’t affect others (save for written updates).
+Round-robin format with no problem-solving during the standup (save that for after).
+No updates that don’t affect others (keep those as written updates).
 No discussions (schedule those separately).

-15 minutes maximum.
-If it goes longer, something’s wrong with the format.
+The standup is capped at 15 minutes.
+If it runs longer, something is wrong with the format.

 The Implementation:

-Day 1: Explained why to the team.
-Pattern data showing coordination breaks at $85K.
-We’re at $52K, building preemptively.
-Cheaper to prevent than fix in a crisis.
+Day 1: Ingrid explained the “why” to the team.
+Pattern data showed coordination breaks at $85K, and they were at $52K, building ahead of the problem.
+It is cheaper to prevent than to fix in a crisis.

-Ingrid’s response: “Pattern shows coordination breaks between 4-6 people.
+Ingrid replied, “Pattern shows coordination breaks between 4–6 people.
 We’re at 5.
 Building now prevents a crisis at $85K.
-Investment of 15 minutes daily prevents 8-12 weeks of chaos later.”
+A 15-minute daily investment prevents 8–12 weeks of chaos later.”

-Day 2: First standup.
-Took 22 minutes.
-People shared too many details.
-Ingrid coached: high-level only, details in separate conversations.
+Day 2: They held the first standup.
+It took 22 minutes because people shared too many details.
+Ingrid coached them to stay high-level and move details into separate conversations.

 Week 1 Discovery: